 If you need fast iterations and quick feedback from your first users, implying a monolithic approach to your minimum viable product will be a good idea.

 With a monolith-first strategy, you can shift to microservices by figuring out the right boundaries between the services.
-This is the primary premise of architecture migration since refactoring of functionality between services can be a challenge.
+This is the primary premise of architecture migration since refactoring functionality between services can be a challenge.
 With a monolith, you get the opportunity to streamline your time-to-market terms even if you are going to discard and switch to microservices.

 When to Use Microservices?

 By starting with microservices, you have to consider hiring several software development teams from the very beginning, focusing on each service (function).
-But to deliver a holistic outcome, they still have to be involved in the intercommunication.
+But to deliver a holistic outcome, they still have to be involved in cross-communication.
 For complex projects with a variety of components, features, and modules, it’s better to go for a microservice-based architecture.

 So What to Choose?